-BMI levels are important because they are used as a benchmark in the healthcare industry and may affect your treatment plan or your insurance coverage.
-Higher BMI levels (40+ or morbid obesity) are associated with an increased risk of disease.
+Significant importance lies in BMI levels as they serve as a benchmark in the healthcare industry, potentially influencing treatment plans and insurance coverage.
+Higher BMI levels, specifically 40+ or morbid obesity, contribute to an elevated risk of disease.

 How Is A BMI Level Calculated?

-BMI levels are calculated using an equation that looks a bit different depending on the system used.
+BMI levels are determined by an equation that may vary depending on the system employed.

-In the U.S. BMI is calculated by taking the body weight in lbs and dividing it by the square of the person’s height (in inches) and multiplying that result by 703.
+In the United States, individuals determine their BMI by dividing their body weight in pounds by the square of their height in inches and then multiplying that product by 703.
+This calculation is commonly used to assess an individual’s body composition and health status.
 The equation looks like this:

 BMI = Weight (lb) / [height (in)]2 x 703 or the metric equation of

 BMI = kg/m2 (kg is the person’s weight in kilograms and m2 is their height in meters squared)

 The easiest way to find your BMI is to use our handy BMI calculator that does all the math for you!

 The BMI chart effectively categorizes individuals into ranges, enabling easy identification of their category based on their calculated BMI number.